samtron1412/docs/archlinux/pacman.md

 # User guide
 - To install packages: `# pacman -S pkg_name1 pkg_name2 ...`
+- Install a 'local' package that is not from a remote repository (e.g the package is from the AUR): `# pacman -U /path/to/package/package_name-version.pkg.tar.xz`; `# pacman -U http://www.example.com/repo/example.pkg.tar.xz`
 - To remove a package and leaving all of its dependencies: `# pacman -R pkg_name`
 - To remove a package and its dependencies: `# pacman -Rs pkg_name`
 - To remove a package, its dependencies and all the packages that depend on the target package: `# pacman -Rsc pkg_name`